 To the best knowledge of the author, this minor thesis is the first systematic examination of FLOSS and OAD uptake barriers and facilitators within professional built-environment practice.
 This novel study utilises an adapted model of the Actor-Network Theory framework informed by Callon (1986) and Latour (1987) & (1990) to demonstrate that software choice in professional networks is not a technical decision of problem-solving capacity but instead the result of composite negotiations among diverse actors.

-The study identifies seven significant domains where FLOSS networks either are successfully formed or fragmented: (1) Non-Human Actors: An Extensive Landscape of Unfamiliar Instruments (2) Human Actors: The Gatekeepers and Vanguards in FLOSS Uptake; (3) Material Inscriptions: The Persistence of Proprietary Standards; (4) Stability and Fragility: Tangible and Imagined; (5) Interactions and Relations: An Enthusiastic Community Marred by Institutional Trepidation; (6) Legitimacy Work: A Future of Publicly Accessible Privacy Infringement; and (7) Translation and Enrolment: Vanguards in Need of Institutional Backing.
+The study identifies seven significant domains where FLOSS networks either are successfully formed or fragmented: (1) Non-Human Actors: An Extensive Landscape of Unfamiliar Instruments (2) Human Actors: The Gatekeepers and Vanguards in FLOSS Uptake; (3) Material Inscriptions: The Persistence of Proprietary Standards; (4) Stability and Fragility: Tangible and Imagined; (5) Interactions and Relations: An Enthusiastic Community Marred by Institutional Trepidation; (6) Legitimacy Work: A Future of Publicly Accessible Privacy Infringement; and (7) Translation and Enrollment: Vanguards in Need of Institutional Backing.

 These seven domains reveal patterns of identified barriers reducing uptake of FLOSS within practice.
 These barriers include institutional IT departments who operate as obligatory passage points, a cognitive naturalisation of proprietary workflows which form subconscious antagonism to alternatives, a persistent expectation of proprietary file formats enforcing dependence on associated proprietary software, trepidation over perceived professional integrity provided by industry-standard software, and a segregation of responsibilities between professional roles reducing the transfer of knowledge.
 However, this research study also reveals the opportunities provided by key facilitators, aiding in the dispersal of FLOSS and OAD instruments within practice.
 These mechanisms include individual vanguards who demonstrate FLOSS utility through practical application, networks of peer support advancing informal training and endorsement, modular plugin ecosystems offering technical flexibility, increasing availability of open-access datasets, and a greater recognition of technical capabilities through demonstrated competency.

 This project advocates that for FLOSS and OAD instruments to persuade greater uptake, there is a need for reform within socio-technical networks.
-There must be an increased enrolment of IT departments and leadership, a greater degree of educational curricula inclusion, forming wide-ranging networks of legitimacy and developing hybridised FLOSS and proprietary approaches that allow practitioners to preserve relationships with clientele while incorporating FLOSS and OAD.
+There must be an increased Enrollment of IT departments and leadership, a greater degree of educational curricula inclusion, forming wide-ranging networks of legitimacy and developing hybridised FLOSS and proprietary approaches that allow practitioners to preserve relationships with clientele while incorporating FLOSS and OAD.

 1.4 Statement of Problem and Research Question